ma7dev/ma7dev.github.io/CUSTOMIZE.md

 You can create new projects by adding new Markdown files in the [\_projects](_projects/) directory.
 The easiest way to do this is to copy an existing project and modify it.

-## Adding some news
+## Adding announcements

-You can add announcements in the about page by adding new Markdown files in the [\_announcements](_announcements/) directory.
-There are currently two types of announcements: inline announcements and announcements with a link.
-Announcements with a link take you to a new page while inline announcements are displayed directly in the about page.
-The easiest way to create yours is to copy an existing announcements and modify it.
+You can add announcements by adding new Markdown files in the [\_posts](_posts/) directory with the category set to "announcement" in the frontmatter.
+The format should follow standard blog post naming conventions: `YYYY-MM-DD-title.md`.
+Announcements will automatically appear in the announcements section on the home page and on the dedicated announcements page.

 ## Adding Collections